jwhandley/ttwa-detection/README.md

 ## Future plans

 I hope to gain access to another paper that appears to outline what the actual parameterization of the 'X' equation is, at which point I will update the algorithm as necessary.
-I'll also add some quality of life improvements such as saving the results to a CSV and possibly making it so others can use the program without installing Rust/cargo (I'm very new with Rust development so bear with me!).
+I'll also add some quality of life improvements such as making it so others can use the program without installing Rust/cargo (I'm very new with Rust development so bear with me!).